-List the name of each nonresident shareholder.
+Indicate the Social Security Number (SSN) or Federal Employer Identification Number (FEIN) of each nonresident shareholder.
 Subject to the limitations and conditions specified in the filing requirements, separately compute the state tax liabilities on the composite return attributable to each nonresident shareholder.
+Shareholders who have a negative distributive share after modifications should enter 0 as the amount to be withheld.
+All non-resident shareholders must be listed even if distributive share is negative and no composite tax is due.

-Note: The name of all nonresident individuals of reverse credit agreement states who are subject to and pay income taxes at rates equal to or greater than Indiana's individual income tax rate to the resident states must be listed on the Schedule Composite, but with the amount of withholding tax/credit for these shareholders listed as zero.
+Note.
+The SSN of all nonresident individuals of reverse credit agreement states who are subject to and pay income taxes at rates equal to or greater than Indiana's individual income tax rate to the resident states must be listed on the Schedule Composite, but with the amount of withholding tax/credit for these shareholders listed as zero.

 Column A. If a shareholder has an exception where the shareholder may not be subject to tax, enter the exception code applicable to that shareholder.
 If no exception code applies to a shareholder, leave the column blank.
 If an invalid code is entered, this will be treated as a blank code.
-If a code is entered into this column, compute the values for Columns D and F based on the proper amount of tax due rather than based on Column C and E.
+If a code is entered into this column, compute the values for Columns D and F based on the proper amount of tax due rather than based on Column C and E. For 2023, the codes 03 through 12 will require a signed IN-COMPA from the shareholder.
+Failure to obtain and include a signed IN-COMPA will require the S Corporation to withhold as otherwise required under IC 6-3-4-13.

 - Code 01 Approved alternative arrangement.
 This is available only if DOR has approved an alternative withholding arrangement with the corporation responsible for paying the tax.
 You must maintain DOR's approval of the arrangement with your records as DOR can require you to provide it at a later date. - Code 02 Credit used to offset composite tax.
 If the shareholder would have been entitled to claim a nonrefundable tax credit that flowed through from the corporation to reduce the shareholder's income tax liability, the corporation may reduce the amount of composite tax by the shareholder's share of such credit.
 Do not reduce the tax in Column G by more than the shareholder's share of any credits that properly passed through to the shareholder.
 Also, you may only reduce the tax by the amount of current year credit.
 Finally, you may not use this code to reduce composite tax for credits that did not flow through from the corporation. - Code 03 Employee Stock Ownership Plan Enter this code if the shareholder is an employee stock option plan (ESOP). - Code 04 Income offset by previously disallowed deductions.
-If: - o a shareholder is determined to have zero basis on their share of the corporations stock, and - o the shareholder has deductions that were disallowed because the shareholder had zero basis, the share of income subject to tax can be reduced by the newlyallowed Indiana deductions and the tax recomputed after the newly-allowed deductions.
+If: - o a shareholder is determined to have zero basis on their share of the corporations stock, and - o the shareholder has deductions that were disallowed because the shareholder had zero basis, the share of income subject to tax can be reduced by the newly-allowed Indiana deductions and the tax recomputed after the newly-allowed deductions.